Breaking Our Natu-rules

 When it came to question three, I realised that everybody has the right to choose what they like and what they enjoy.
 If we use safe, synthetic oils that are sustainable and eco-friendly then that choice is not harming anyone who disagrees and prefers essential oils.
 Our essential oil soaps are certainly not going anywhere!
 All it does is offer more choice to those people who prefer a strong, fruity scent (or something else that we can't achieve with an essential oil).
 Unlike using palm oil or plastic, using fragrance oils is more of a personal preference rather than a sustainability or ecological choice.
 I think this is why, on balance, I am OK with the idea of introducing a limited range of soaps scented with fragrance oils.

 So do watch this space as we are very tentatively working on a few limited edition fragrance oil soaps.
-Who knows if we will take the plunge and launch them, but remember, if we do, our promise to you is that they will always be free of parabens, free of phthalates and most definitely listed in an entirely separate section on our website and clearly labelled as containing fragrance oil, so that there can be no confusion between our natural range and our fragrance oil range.
+Who knows if we will take the plunge and launch them, but remember, if we do, our promise to you is that they will always be free of parabens and most definitely listed in an entirely separate section on our website and clearly labelled as containing fragrance oil, so that there can be no confusion between our natural range and our fragrance oil range.

 Oh, and one last thing... our main focus will always be on natural, so rest assured all of our essential oil soaps, body butters and salt bars will still be available.
 If we do create this new range, they will definitely not be taking over the natural range that we have worked so hard on creating and that we know so many of you love!